-When the JMSOutput node receives a JMS message, it invokes the JMSTransport parser to return an XML bit stream containing the JMSTransport section of the message.
+When the JMSOutput node receives a JMS message, it calls the JMSTransport parser to return an XML bit stream containing the JMSTransport section of the message, so that it can be examined and processed.

 The node extracts the Message_MetaData and obtains the payload type information to identify which JMS message type to create for output.
 If the Message_MetaData folder is not present, the output node creates a BytesMessage by default.